Record shows US sold ambassador’s home in Israel for $67M

 On Aug.
 31, a month after the sale, the U.S. Embassy said in a statement that “it made sense” to sell the residency and said it expected the sale “to move ahead in the coming months.”

-Just over a week later, the U.S. Embassy said “the buyer was selected solely on the basis of having submitted the highest and best offer.”
-It refused to say how many bids were made or identify any of the potential buyers.
+In a statement released Tuesday, the State Department said the sale process was “open and transparent and included professional appraisals and advice to maximize value.”

-Under the deal, Ambassador David Friedman, a driving force in the move of the embassy, will continue living at the estate until the spring of 2021, with the U.S. government leasing the property.
+“The buyer was selected solely on the basis that they submitted the highest offer,” it added, without saying how many bids were made or identifying any of the potential buyers.

-Congressional aides told The Associated Press in September that lawmakers in the House and Senate were looking into whether the sale of the residence complied with regulations.
+The State Department had earlier said it would continue to lease the property until spring 2021, without specifying how much it would pay in rent.
+But on Tuesday it said there was “no provision for a leaseback with rent payment.”
+It said closing would take place in the coming months, after the completion of “administrative and procedural tasks.”

 The Israeli real-estate office that brokered the deal referred all questions to the U.S. Embassy.